agudeloromero/EVEREST/README.md

 ```

-3. EVEREST databases have to be requesting by email, but they will open soon.
+3. EVEREST databases have to be requested by email, but they will open soon.

 **How to run**